nspcc-dev/neofs-spec/06-blockchain/03-neofs.md

 func Config(key []byte) interface{}
 ```

 Config returns configuration value of NeoFS configuration\.
-If key does not exists\, returns nil\.
+If the key does not exists\, returns nil\.

 ##### InnerRingCandidateAdd